jiajunmao/mlsys-project/report/source/index.md

 $$
 Essentially, if **any** of the output value is negative, we penalize the model hard.
 This loss design proves to work well during training.

+#### Training
+We select 3 asset access frequency as the training data for the model, which consists to about 60,000 data points.
+We train the aforementioned LSTM model for 100 epochs and reached a loss value of 0.00045285.

+LOSS FUNCTION GRAPH

+We then qualitatively examine the model quality by inferring later data given previous ground truth, and we see that our trianed model is able to output correct predictions

+PREDICTION GRAPHS